mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 1. The last thing in the stylesheet will probably be the footer.
 1. Use lots of comments in your stylesheet that break up the code and label the page sections.

-## SEO - your content
+## The SEO of your content

-On-site SEO refers to optimizing both the content and HTML source code of a page.
+On-site SEO (Search Engine Optimisation) refers to optimizing both the content and HTML source code of a page.
 The content you have created will also add to the value and 'findability' of your site.

 The [MOZ SEO Guide](https://moz.com/learn/seo/on-site-seo) explains: